ensonic/legoev3_tcs34725/README.md

 # legoev3_tcs34725
-active color-sensor based on TCS34725 for lego mindstorms ev3
+An active color-sensor based on TCS34725 for lego mindstorms ev3.
+The goal is to have a color sensor that can sense colors on screns or color on surfaces illuminated by leds.

 # 1st prototype
 The prototype is based on the [Adafruit RGB Color Sensor with IR filter and White LED - TCS34725](https://www.adafruit.com/product/1334).